gerarjon/frontend-react-exercise/README.md

-# Getting Started with Create React App
+# POKEDEX with PokeAPI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the [PokeAPI](https://pokeapi.co/).
+This project does not require an API key.

+## Technologies
+* React
+* Bulma.io

+## Main Utilities
+* Users can search for a desired Pokemon
+* Pokemon including their name, image, stats, and type will be displayed
+* Users can save their favorite Pokemon into LocalStorage
+* Users can view their saved Pokemon and remove them

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`